 What about methane?

 Methane, which is critical to the production of synthetic fertilisers, is a highly potent greenhouse gas, with more than 80 times the climate warming impact of carbon dioxide.

 While methane is touted as a cleaner alternative to coal, there are significant amounts of methane leaked from the system at every step of the extraction, distribution and transport chain.
 Once we account for these losses, methane loses its advantage over coal as a ‘cleaner’ source of energy.

 The aerial photo below shows the extraction of natural gas with numerous pumps dotting the landscape.

 A recent study from Cornell University, using measurements of methane taken around fertilizer production plants, found they leach 28 gigagrams of methane into the atmosphere per year.
 This is one hundred times more than reported by the industry’s self-reported estimate and far greater than the EPA’s estimate of 8 gigagrams of methane production for all of the industrial processes in America!
 It’s not just the use of synthetic fertilisers, but their production that has a MASSIVE environmental impact!

 And, while there are a range of predictions on when we will reach ‘peak gas’, it is a limited resource that we will exhaust in the foreseeable future.
-It is likely that food produced using synthetic fertilisers (that rely on methane to provide they hydrogen to create ammonia) is about to become more expensive!
+It is likely that food produced using synthetic fertilisers (that rely on methane to to create ammonia) is about to become more expensive!

 Whether or not you’re passionate about the environment, we’re going to be forced to find new ways to grow food with less reliance on synthetic fertilisers in the foreseeable future.